About our court

 The NJC pioneered judicial monitoring and it's now a part of mainstream court practices.

 There’s no uniformed approach to judicial monitoring and the style a court adopts depends on the purpose and context of the specific review—for instance achieving enforcement, ensuring victim safety, promoting offender accountability, or promoting offender motivation to engage in positive behavioural change.
 (3)

-As a problem-solving court, reviews at the NJC less about compliance and more about offender rehabilitation.
+As a problem-solving court, judicial monitoring focuses on offender rehabilitation.
 Our position is that focusing purely on compliance has an unhelpful punitive effect whereas addressing the root causes of offending induces positive behaviour change that lasts beyond the life of the order.

 The first review is conducted about ten weeks after sentencing.
-This time frame allows the person to settle into the order and start any necessary programs.
+This timeframe allows the person to settle into the order and start any necessary programs, such as alcohol and other drug programs.
 Subsequent reviews happen every three months, sooner if an issue needs to be resolved.

-If a person breaches, the process is suspended until non-compliance issues are resolved with Community Corrections.
+If a person breaches their court order, the process is suspended until non-compliance issues are resolved with Community Corrections.

 The magistrate may lessen the requirements of the order, but will not increase them.
 However, the magistrate will inform the person that Community Corrections Services may vary the order or consider breach action.